IBM-Cloud/terraform-provider-ibm/website/docs/d/container_vpc_cluster.html.markdown

 - `health` - (String) The health of the cluster master.
 - `id` - (String) The unique identifier of the cluster.
 - `image_security_enforcement` - (Bool) Indicates if image security enforcement policies are enabled in a cluster.
-- `ingress_hostname`-  (String) The hostname that was assigned to your Ingress subdomain.
 - `ingress_config` - List of objects - Ingress related configuration options and Ingress status report.

   Nested scheme for `ingress_config`: